tux4kids/tuxmath/docs/README.txt

 Setting Game Options
 --------------------
-  [ UNDER CONSTRUCTION ]
+  The "Options" system remains in need of an overhaul.
+For now, you can play the pre-packaged "Lesson" or "Arcade" games, or edit the options file to create a "Custom" game.
+At some point the "Custom" settings will be modifiable from within TuxMath.

-  1. The program now reads and writes the settings to disk in a human-readable fashion, where they can be modified with a text editor.
+  1. The program reads and writes the settings to disk in a human-readable fashion, where they can be modified with a text editor.
 The file is created in the user's home directory within a directory called ".tuxmath" and is simply called "options".
 As an example, a user "laura" on a Unix/Linux system